 As you can hear from those audio examples, that kick is pretty basic.

 How do we go from the original 808 kick sound to the modern hard-hitting sounds heard on a Future or Travis Scott track?

 Well, modern producers are more inspired by the principal and structure of the 808 kick drum–a short click followed by a sustained, deep tone– than an actual 808 these days.
 The TR-808 introduced a new synthesized drum sound which changed the very concept of the drum kick.
 This laid the groundwork for countless producers to experiment and expand on the basic principal and make it into something new.

 With the arrival of the sampler, artists started to sample the 808 kick drum rather than using the original real machine.
 And using the sampler, you can take a single sound and then play it like a pitched instrument across your keyboard.
 The 808 kick, with its long sustained sine tone, was perfect for this.
 Soon producers were loading up their samplers and playing 808 kicks no longer as drum samples but as full-on booming bass lines.

 One of the defining points of hip-hop is a competitive nature which fuels stylistic evolution.
 In today’s quickly evolving landscape, we’re constantly trying to push our sound further, develop and learn new techniques.

 In Part II, we’ll dive into a breakdown of our favorite modern techniques and tutorials that show how the legacy of the 808 is evolving today.
-In Part III, we’ll show you how to achieve them in our new synth.
-Stay tuned.
+In Part III, we’ll show you how to achieve them with SubLab.